qua-platform/py-qua-tools/README.md

 ## installation

-Install the current version using `pip` and the current version of the tar.gz file in the [releases](https://github.com/qua-platform/py-qua-tools/releases) section
+Install the current version using `pip`

 ```
 pip install qualang-tools